Computing and e-Safety

 e-Safety is an important part of keeping children safe at Tarleton Community Primary School.

 Our e-Safety lessons in school are delivered through Purple Mash.
 The units of work build up every year demonstrate how to stay safe and behave appropriately online.
-As a school we also take part in Safer Internet Day and our anti-bullying week in academic year 17-18 focused on e-Safety.
-With technology increasingly permeating all areas of our daily lives, through smart phones, tablets and televisions, staying safe whilst online is more important than ever.
+As a school we also take part in Safer Internet Day and with technology increasingly permeating all areas of our daily lives, through smart phones, tablets and televisions, staying safe whilst online is more important than ever.

-To ensure that e-Safety works for our children in all areas of their lives we have created an e-Safety Committee made up of teachers, teaching assistants, governors, parents and children to discuss what we feel are the most pressing e-Safety concerns for all stakeholders in our school community.
-We had our first meeting in the Autumn term and our second meeting took place on Safer Internet Day.
+To ensure that e-Safety works for our children in all areas of their lives we have created an e-Safety Committee made up of teachers, teaching assistants, governors, parents and children to discuss termly what we feel are the most pressing e-Safety concerns for all stakeholders in our school community.

 If you would like any information or advice related to staying safe online then please do not hesitate to contact Mr Glaister through the school office.